 The Executive Committee takes its direction from decisions of the membership and ensures that the policies and decisions of the Local are implemented.
-The Executive also brings proposals to the membership and Stewards’ Council for changes in policy or direction.
-The Executive meets bi-weekly and oversees the office’s day-to-day business, provides direction to the staff through the Executive Director and administers the Local’s Collective Agreements.
+The Executive also brings proposals to the membership and Local Councils for changes in policy or direction.
+The Executive meets bi-weekly and oversees the office’s day-to-day business, provides direction to staff through the Executive Director and administers the Local’s Collective Agreements.
 A description of duties for each Officer can be found below and in the Bylaws.

 Communications and Recording Secretary

 Clara (she/her) is a Unit 1 member teaching in the Department of English and former Chair of the Mental Health Action Committee, and worked to support Unit 1 Bargaining during the 2018 and 2021 rounds.
 As your Communications and Recording Secretary, Clara compiles your Newsletter, produces many of the public- and member-facing communications the Local publishes, and ensures useful and accurate records of the organization's significant political and operational decisions.
 Talk to your CRS if you have ideas for making the Local's communications more accessible or if there's news you think members should know about!